Guests and Visitors to the School

 Please help your child remain organized by reviewing assigned work within their planner.
 These student planners should come to school each day.

 Library Resource Centre

 The library hours vary each year depending on the number of parent volunteers and the Districts’ allowance for staffing.
 In our library, students are given a library number that remains the same until they leave the school.
 The loan period for books is two weeks.
 If students have overdue books, they will be limited to the number of new books they may check out.
 Students are encouraged to bring back overdue books as soon as possible.
 At the end of the year, books that have not been returned must be paid for.
 Parent volunteers are greatly appreciated!

 Field Trips are an important part of education as they provide real life examples of learning.
 Usually, these complement the curriculum and provide a connection between the formal learning in the classroom and very practical firsthand experiences within the community.
 Whenever a class or group of students goes on a field trip, teachers provide the principal with a review of the objectives of the field trip, transportation needed, costs and safety procedures.
 Parents are contacted and must give permission before we allow the child to participate.
-Driver authorization forms are required for all drivers and we must have obtained a driver abstract for each driver.
+Volunteer driver authorization forms are required for all drivers and we must have obtained a driver abstract before approval is given.
 Forms are available from the office.
 These procedures are set up to ensure student safety.
 Field trips are a part of the curriculum and all students are expected to participate.
 No student will be denied the right to participate in a field trip due to financial constraints.
 In such cases, parents are encouraged to speak to the teacher or principal (such information is kept in confidence).